 The Eat Like A Bear!
 Facebook group met Andrea last week in a LIVE video about “Cloud Bread,” broadcast right from a shop table at school.
 We hope to do many more videos just like this, as our resources allow.

 Speaking of resources, it is my primary goal to keep all of this information and the Facebook group itself completely free but as we grow and expand content, we are hitting a ceiling on resources.
-As we’ve cobbled things together these past months, I pay the basic bills on sales from the ten buck e-books and my daily oxygen comes in the form of success stories.
+As we’ve cobbled things together these past months, I pay the basic bills on sales from the ten buck e-books in the sidebar and my daily oxygen comes in the form of success stories.
 I thought we might have to get sponsors but, perhaps like the diet itself, boot straps are all it takes.